amitojsingh366/veroscribe-project/README.md

 ## Key Decisions

+### Stack

+Bun workspaces, Turborepo, Next.js 15 App Router, React 19, Tailwind CSS v4,
+Hono, Drizzle ORM, PostgreSQL 16, `postgres-js`, Zod, Zustand, React Hook Form, Vitest/RTL/jsdom, `bun:test`, ESLint, Docker, and Docker Compose.

+Supporting tools include `@hono/zod-validator` for request validation, Drizzle Kit for schema push/migrations, `dotenv` for local configuration, `lucide-react` for icons, `clsx` for conditional class names, `@tailwindcss/postcss` for Tailwind v4 processing, Testing Library + `jest-dom` for web assertions, and shared ESLint/TypeScript config packages inside the monorepo.

+### Docker For Local Reproducibility

+I used Docker because I like compartmentalizing the different services in a
+project: web, API, database, and setup tasks all have clear boundaries.
+Docker also makes process management, logs, environment variables, networking, and database lifecycle easier to reason about during review.
+Most importantly, I wanted the prototype to be easy for other people to run without depending on their local OS, installed Postgres version, or machine-specific setup.
+The main run path is therefore Docker-based and OS-agnostic.

 ### JavaScript End To End

 I kept both the frontend and backend in the JavaScript/TypeScript ecosystem:
 Next.js and React on the frontend, Hono on Bun for the backend, and shared TypeScript/Zod contracts between them.

-### Stack

-Bun workspaces, Turborepo, Next.js 15 App Router, React 19, Tailwind CSS v4,
-Hono, Drizzle ORM, PostgreSQL 16, `postgres-js`, Zod, Zustand, React Hook Form, Vitest/RTL/jsdom, `bun:test`, ESLint, Docker, and Docker Compose.

 ### Hono And Drizzle